A Level Press Release 2023

 Another Successful Year for Students at All Hallows

-Every year, A level results day is one on nervous anticipation followed by delight as students receive their long-awaited examination results, and today was no exception at All Hallows Catholic College.
-It has been a very difficult two years, and with students unable to sit GCSEs in 2020, it has meant that this summer’s exams were their first external assessments.
+Every year, A level results day is one of nervous anticipation followed by delight, as students receive their long-awaited examination results, and today was no exception at All Hallows Catholic College.
+It has been a very difficult two years, and with students unable to sit GCSEs in 2021, it has meant that this summer’s exams were their first external assessments.
 Provisional indicators show that this year’s cohort have, yet again, made excellent progress, with students securing places at some of the country’s top universities and others being successful in securing very competitive apprenticeships with both local and global companies.

 Principal, Tim Beesley said, ‘We are very pleased with the A level and BTEC results achieved by the whole year group, but more importantly we are delighted with all of the individual achievements and successes.
 We are very proud of all our young people, especially with the challenges that they have had to face over their time in Sixth Form.
 I would like to thank all of the teachers and staff for their hard work, dedication and outstanding pastoral care, and our parents and families for their support.’